-The Company declared dividends to holders of common shares for the three and six months ended June 30, 2022, as follows:
+The Company declared dividends to holders of common shares for the three and nine months ended September 30, 2022, as follows:

 \$000s except per share amounts Dividend Record Date Dividend Payment Date Per Common Share Total

 March Mar 31 Apr 15 \$0.016 4,078

 June Jun 30 Jul 15 \$0.016 4,099

+September Sept 30 Oct 14 \$0.016 4,092

-Total dividends declared \$0.032 8,177
+Total dividends declared \$0.048 12,269

-During the three and six months ended June 30, 2022, the Company's Dividend Payout Ratio averaged 12% and 14%, respectively, as compared to nil in both the comparative periods of 2021, as no dividends were declared during the prior periods.
+During the three and nine months ended September 30, 2022, the Company's Dividend Payout Ratio averaged 10% and 12%, respectively, as compared to 16% and 7% in the comparative periods of 2021.
+For the quarter, the Dividend Payout Ratio is lower as a result of a higher Distributable Earnings value.
+For the nine month period, the comparative ratio is higher given that the dividend was not re-instated until the third quarter of 2021.
 Refer to "Non-GAAP Measures and Other Financial Measures" for further details on the calculation of Dividend Payout Ratio.

 CES will continue to be protective of its balance sheet and provide liquidity to fund potential growth initiatives by being prudent with its cash dividend going forward.
-Through the course of the year, dividends declared as a proportion of net income and Distributable

-Earnings will vary based on the Company's financial performance.
+Through the course of the year, dividends declared as a proportion of net income and Distributable Earnings will vary based on the Company's financial performance.
 During periods of relatively strong financial performance, typically associated with higher activity levels, dividends declared as a percentage of net income and Distributable Earnings will decrease, and likewise, during periods of relatively weaker financial performance dividends declared as a percentage of net income and Distributable Earnings will increase.
 Dividends are funded by cash provided by operating activities.
 During periods of insufficient cash availability, due to relatively weaker financial performance or changes in the level of working capital, dividends may be funded by available cash or through CES' credit facilities.

 Management and the Board of Directors review the appropriateness of dividends on a quarterly basis taking into account, among other considerations, the applicable solvency requirements under corporate legislation; current and anticipated industry conditions; and, particularly, growth opportunities requiring Expansion Capital, management's forecast of Distributable Earnings, its forecasted Dividend Payout Ratio, and forecasted capital to be deployed under its NCIB.
 At this time, CES intends to continue to pay cash dividends to shareholders.
 In addition, future expansion, investments, acquisitions, or future share-buy backs under CES' NCIB program may be funded internally by allocating a portion of cash flow in conjunction with, or in replacement of, external sources of capital such as debt or the issuance of equity.
 To the extent that CES deploys cash flow to finance these activities, the amount of cash dividends to shareholders may be affected.
-Alternatively, to the extent that CES' sustainable operating after tax cash flow improves, the amount of cash dividends to shareholders may be increased.
-Over the long-term, CES' business model has historically shown it can support a proportion of cash flow from operations being paid out as a dividend or through share-buy backs as the long-term Expansion Capital investments and Maintenance Capital expenditures required for CES to execute its business plan have not been significant in relation to the total revenue and EBITDAC generated.
+Alternatively, to the extent that CES' sustainable operating after tax cash flow improves, the amount of cash flow from operations being paid out as a dividend or through share-buy backs as the long-term Expansion Capital investments and Maintenance Capital expenditures required for CES to execute its business plan have not been significant in relation to the total revenue and EBITDAC generated.
 Refer to "Non-GAAP Measures and Other Financial Measures" for further details on the calculation of Distributable Earnings.